Qwertyblob/tp/docs/UserGuide.md

 ### Removing a person from a class: `unenrol`

-Removes an existing person in Rollcall from an existing class.
+Removes an existing person in the address book from an existing class.

 Format: `unenrol id/STUDENT_ID c/CLASS_NAME`

-* The `STUDENT_ID` and `CLASS_NAME` must exist in Rollcall.
+* The `STUDENT_ID` and `CLASS_NAME` must exist in the address book.
 * Cannot remove a student who is not enrolled into the specified class.

 Examples: